yulicrunchy/setrans/README.md

 Go SELinux label translation client.

-This package connects to and interactions with mcstransd.
+This package connects to and interacts with mcstransd to get SELinux label and color translations.